LuiseFreese/LuiseFreese/README.md

 # 👋 Hey there, I am Luise!

 I work as an independent M365 Consultant based in Germany, but traveling the world.

-At least, this is what I said to introduce myself in the pre-Covid19 world.
+BUMMER!
+IT'S COVID!
+I traveled the world in the pre-Covid19 world.
 Now I am at home and talk 8 hours straight into my monitor.
 After that, I start working 🤣 .
 You will find my blog at https://m365princess.com, and you can find me nearly 24/7 on twitter :-)

 Besides that, together with Elio Struyf, I run https://pyod.shop - a sticker store.
 I am awarded as a  Microsoft MVP Office Apps & Services and probably the only Satya-endorsed sketchnote artist in the community 😇